owncloud-docker/ubuntu/README.md

 ## Build locally

-The available versions should be already pushed to the Docker Hub, but in case you want to try a change locally you can always execute the follwiing command to get this image built locally:
+The available versions should be already pushed to the Docker Hub, but in case you want to try a change locally you can always execute the following command to get this image built locally:

 ```
 IMAGE_NAME=owncloud/ubuntu ./hooks/build